awslabs/amazon-ecr-credential-helper/README.md

 ## Troubleshooting

-Logs from the Amazon ECR Docker Credential Helper are stored in `~/.ecr/log`.
+Logs from the Amazon ECR Docker Credential Helper are stored inside you cache files directory (e.g.: `~/.cache/ecr/log` on *nix).

 For more information about Amazon ECR, see the the [Amazon Elastic Container Registry User Guide](http://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html).